lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

     There is a large section of lines in the ``SConscript`` file that are not included before the next section of code shown here, as they are identical to those from :ref:`tutorial_solverprep_waves`.
-The ``diff`` of the ``SConscript`` file at the end of the :ref:`tutorial_simulation_waves_SConscript` section will demonstrate this more clearly.
+The ``diff`` of the ``SConscript`` file at the end of the :ref:`tutorials_tutorial_simulation_waves` section will demonstrate this more clearly.

 .. _tutorial_simulation_waves_running_datacheck: